Courtney C. Smith

 Merrillville, IN 46410

 Courtney C. Smith is an associate attorney at Burke Costanza & Carberry LLP and a member of the firm’s Family Law group.
 Courtney’s practice involves working closely with the client to provide services for dissolutions of marriage, post-decree issues, or other family matters.
+Courtney advocates for families in need of guardianships over protected adults and minor children.
 She is a member of the American Bar Association, Indiana State Bar Association, the Lake County Bar Association, the Porter County Bar Association, and American Association for Justice.

 Courtney was born and raised in Valparaiso, Indiana.
 She is a graduate of Purdue University with a liberal arts degree, and furthered her education at Valparaiso University with a degree in education, German, and a minor in English.
 Courtney taught high school German and English in Lake County, Indiana, for seven years before beginning her law school education at Valparaiso University Law School.